Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 Prepare your horses

-On Severe, Extreme or Code Red fire danger days remove all gear, including rugs, from your horses.
+On Extreme or Catastrophic fire danger days remove all gear, including rugs, from your horses.
 Some gear may melt or become very hot and cause serious burns, or get caught on fences.
 Also embers landing on rugs may cause the rug to catch on fire and the horse will not be able to get the rug off

 Permanently identify your horses by microchipping or branding them.
 If your horse is difficult to catch, consider leaving a leather halter on with identification tags.

 - Check the paddock for trees and limbs likely to fall.

 - Do not enter or have horses in paddocks with fallen power lines or damaged power poles.